mccarthy-m-g/michaelmccarthy/content/consulting/services/index.md

 When we want to use data to solve a problem you care about, our first step is to define your problem.
 Our second step is to determine the people affected by your problem, and what a meaningful solution looks like to them.
 Only then do we think about how data science can help.

 This recipe allows us to approach your problem with intent---once we know what the problem you care about is and what a meaningful solution looks like to the people affected by it, we can work backward to figure out the data, analyses, and tools needed to solve your problem.
-By framing your data problem this way, we can use data science to develop a solution that matters to you and your audience.
+By framing your problem this way we can use data science to develop better solutions for you and your audience.

+## Working with Intent

+### Your Data Strategy

+Your data strategy describes all of the ways you get, store, manage, share, and use data.
+A good data strategy makes data accessible and usable to the people who need it.

+I can help you make data more accessible and usable for solving problems you care about by:

+- Identifying data sources
+- Identifying data problems
+- Teaching data literacy
+- Cleaning and transforming data

+### Your Data Story

+Your data story describes how you build and share knowledge from data.
+A good data story helps you and your audience understand and trust the implications of data, and develops data informed solutions for the problems you care about.

+I can help you develop data informed solutions for the problems you care about through:

+- Exploratory data analysis
+- Statistical modelling
+- R package development
+- R Shiny development

 ## How I can Help